Haberdashery1234/Haberdashery1234/README.md

 mobile applications in Swift and Objective-C. Currently building an on-device AI feature framework and the portfolio app that showcases it.

-- 📱 iOS work has shipped in production apps including Amwell, Amwell for Clinicians, The Boston Globe, Blue Cross Blue Shield, and Wawa
+- 📱 iOS work has shipped in production apps including Citi, Amwell, Amwell for Clinicians, The Boston Globe, Blue Cross Blue Shield, and Wawa
 - 🧠 Currently exploring Apple's on-device Foundation Models framework
 - 💬 Reach me at christian.grise@gmail.com or on